amberframework/docs/getting-started/cli/generate.md

 ## Recipes

-Different recipes are available to generate Scaffolding, Controller and Model artifacts in ways that vary from the standard built in generator.
+Recipes are available to generate Scaffolding, Controller and Model artifacts in ways that vary from the standard built in generator.
 See the **Recipes** option of the **Command Line Tool** for more information about using recipes to generate applications.